st3v3nhunt/semantic-release-test/README.md

   is `X.Y.Z` (dropping the `v` from the default)
 * [CHANGELOG](CHANGELOG.md) is updated with changes on every release

+## Notes

+* Using `semantic-release-replace-plugin` for the first time on a repo whilst using the `results` array property might cause problems if the version number in the field that would be expected to be updated is the same value as will be entered.
+This would typically be `1.0.0`.
+The reason this causes problems is due to the update not actually being identified as having been updated.
+  The best thing to do in this situation is to have the version field be something different than what it will end up being.

 ## Changes for commit testing

 * Add new feature